uvastatlab/1figrviz/Python/README.md

 GitHub repository for 1Figr data

-Steps to use data...

-1. Download the file 'sandbox.py' from this repository

-2. Open 'sandbox.py' and at the top of the file, change the 'filename' variable to the path where your 1Figr data is located

-3. Change the 'your_institution' variable to the name of your institution

-4. Each function is meant to run independently.
-They should read directly from your 1Figr excel file.
-Each file crunches the data and produces a chart with the outcome.
-Execute the functions you are interested in.

-5. Figure Dependencies on Files

-  1FigrFunctions.py - 'JournalsPerProvider.csv'
+Most of these files contain functions which only require your institution's original 1Figr dataset in order to run, however, some of them require supplemental files which are specific to the University of Virginia.
+Each figure's corresponding file is noted below along with supplemental requirements needed to re-create each chart.

+1. Figure Dependencies on Files.
+These are the supporting and auxilary files needed in order to run the functions in these files.

+  1FigrFunctions.py - Original 1Figr Dataset.
+This file contains extra functions from previous iterations of the project which may or may not be of interest

-  Figure1.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.csv', 'JournalsPerProvider.xls'
+  Figure1.py -  1a-
+                1b-
+                1c-
+                1d-
+                1e-

-  Figure2.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.xls'
+  Figure2.py - Original 1Figr Dataset,

-  Figure3.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.xls', '1figr_U_Virginia_edit_Supp_Data.xlsx'
+  Figure3.py - Original 1Figr Dataset, 'JournalsPerProvider.xls', '1figr_U_Virginia_edit_Supp_Data.xlsx'

-  Figure4.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.xls'
+  Figure4.py - Original 1Figr Dataset,

-  Figure5.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.csv'
+  Figure5.py - Original 1Figr Dataset,

-  Figure6.py - '1figr_U_Virginia_Original (1) (1).xlsx', 'JournalsPerProvider.csv'
+  Figure6.py - Original 1Figr Dataset,

   Figure7.py - 'JournalsPerProvider.xls'

   Figure8.py - 'JournalsPerProvider.xls'

+  Requirements.txt - Package dependencies information

+  Reusable_functions.py - These are functions which are complementary functions for some of the charts.
+For example, you can create the 'Disciplines' column in your dataset which previously does not exist.